 Mammal | Costa Rica, Panama, Northwestern Colombia, currently only found in Colombia

-The Zoo is home to three tamarins, including a young female born at the Zoo in 2016 as part of our Species Survival Plan work through AZA.
+The Zoo is home two tamarins, including a young female born at the Zoo in 2016 as part of our Species Survival Plan work through AZA.
 Tamarins usually live in small territorial groups of three to nine and defend their chosen area.
 The group consists usually of a mated pair and their young offspring.
 Cotton-tops are active from dawn until dusk (diurnal) usually grooming, sunbathing, or stretching out on a perch, with rest at midday.
 They are excellent jumpers and have a highly developed vocal repertoire with at least 38 distinct vocalizations.
 They make a variety of noises including whistles, screeches, squeaks, and warbles.
 They have specific vocals for alarm, food, levels of aggression, and submission.
 Some of their calls are too high-pitched for humans to hear.

 Cotton-top tamarins have a lifespan of 20-25 years in captivity.